djgroen/flee/docs/Simulation_instance_construction.md

 In this example, agents spawned in loc1 are 50% likely to have the value V1 for attribute AAA, and 50% likely to have the value V2.
 All agents spawned in loc2 will have the value V2, while agents spawned in all other locations are 90% likely to have V1, and 10% likely to have V2.

+## **Incorporating farmer harvesting trips**

+In a range of settings, it is common for farmers in refugee camps to return to their original location during harvesting seasons.
+Within Flee 3, this behavior can be easily incorporated by adding the following attribute to `locations.csv`: `farmer_fraction`.
+This attribute will contain the population fraction for each location that consists of farmers.
+E.g. a value of `0.1` would indicate that `10%` of persons spawned in that location are farmers.

+### Harvest time

+To trigger the harvesting behaviors, you need to add the following entry to the `move_rules` setting of `simsetting.yml`:

+* `harvest_months: [m1,m2,etc.]`

+For instance, if harvest takes place in June and November, then the entry would look like this:

+* `harvest_months: [6,11]`

+At time of writing, **all** farmers return to their source location for harvesting.
+If you wish this to be different, then please raise a GitHub issue detailing your proposed mechanism.